lunarmodules/cgilua/README.md

 Version 5.0 alpha 3 [8/Jun/2004]
 Version 5.0 alpha [21/Apr/2004]

-Incompatibility with previous CGILua versions (5.0, 4.0 and 3.x)

-* CGILua 5.1 uses Lua 5.1.
-* The cgi table is now deprecated.
-See Receiving parameters for a more detailed explanation.
-* The template tags have changed.
-See Lua pages for a more detailed explanation.
-* The use of getenv calls to obtain CGI variables should be replaced by cgilua.servervariable calls.

 ## Credits

-CGILua 5.1
+* CGILua 6.0 - CGILua 6.0 is maintained by Tomás Guisasola, including contributions from the community, including several commits by Peter Melnichenko and João Dutra Bastos.
+João worked sponsored by the Google Summer of Code program.
+His project was "Adapt CGILua SAPI launcher to explore all WSAPI features".
+* CGILua 5.2 - CGILua 5.2 was maintained by Tomás Guisasola with contributions from Fábio Mascarenhas, Carla Ourofino and others from the community.

-CGILua 5.1 is being maintained by André Carregal and Tomás Guisasola with contributions from Fábio Mascarenhas and others from the Kepler mailing list.
+* CGILua 5.1 - CGILua 5.1 was maintained by André Carregal and Tomás Guisasola with contributions from Fábio Mascarenhas and others from the Kepler mailing list.

-CGILua 5.0

-CGILua 5.0 was completely redesigned by Roberto Ierusalimschy, André Carregal and Tomás Guisasola as part of the Kepler Project.
+* CGILua 5.0 - CGILua 5.0 was completely redesigned by Roberto Ierusalimschy, André Carregal and Tomás Guisasola as part of the Kepler Project.
 The implementation is compatible with Lua 5.0 and was coded by Tomás Guisasola with invaluable contributions by Ana Lúcia de Moura, Fábio Mascarenhas and Danilo Tuler.
 CGILua 5.0 development was sponsored by Fábrica Digital, FINEP and CNPq.

-CGILua 4.0

-Ana Lúcia de Moura adapted CGILua 3.2 to Lua 4.0, reimplemented some code and added a few improvements but this version was not officially distributed.
+* CGILua 4.0 - Ana Lúcia de Moura adapted CGILua 3.2 to Lua 4.0, reimplemented some code and added a few improvements but this version was not officially distributed.

-CGILua 3.x

-CGILua was born as the evolution of an early system developed by Renato Ferreira Borges and André Clínio at TeCGraf.
+* CGILua 3.x - CGILua was born as the evolution of an early system developed by Renato Ferreira Borges and André Clínio at TeCGraf.
 At the time (circa 1995) there were no CGI tools available and everything was done with shell scripts!
 However, the main contribution to CGILua 3 was done by Anna Hester, who consolidated the whole tool and developed a consistent distribution with versions 3.1 and 3.2 (the number was an effort to follow Lua version numbers).
   This version was widely used on a great variety of systems.